spkenv/spk/crates/spfs/docs/usage.md

 :point_right: | The pruning process will always prefer keeping a tag version over removing it when multiple keep/prune conditions apply to it.
 Check the default values for each setting if you expected more tags than were shown.
 :---: | :---

+## Temporary Filesystem Size

+The spfs runtime uses a temporary filesystem, which means that large sets of changes can run out of space because of RAM limitations.
+The size of this filesystem can be overridden using the `SPFS_FILESYSTEM_TMPFS_SIZE` variable (eg `SPFS_FILESYSTEM_TMPFS_SIZE=10G`).
+Note that specifying values close to or larger than the available memory on the system may cause deadlocks or system instability.